jsborjesson/SudokuSolver/README.md

     # Make sure Codeception is installed
     composer install --dev

-Note: if you do not have `codecept` in your path, it is located in the vendor/bin directory.
+_If you do not have `codecept` in your path, it is located in the vendor/bin directory._

     # Generate testing files
     codecept build